-Changes to the Working with Children Check Act 2005 will come into effect on 1 August 2017
+Changes to the Working with Children Check Act 2005 came into effect on 1 August 2017

-On 1 August 2017, a number of important amendments to the Working with Children Check Act 2005 (the Act) will come into effect.
+On 1 August 2017, a number of important amendments to the Working with Children Check Act 2005 (the Act) came into effect.

 The Royal Commission into Institutional Responses to Child Sexual Abuse made several recommendations aimed at strengthening the protection children receive through Working with Children Checks.
 The following amendments to the Act implement these recommendations:

 - Expand the definition of ‘direct contact’ in the Act.
 The definition of direct contact now includes oral, written or electronic communication as well as face-to-face and physical contact.
 The Act will continue to provide that a Check is not required in circumstances where the contact with a child is occasional and incidental to the work.

 - Remove references to ‘supervision’ from the Act.
 This means that even if a person’s contact with children as part of their child-related work is supervised by another person, they will still need to apply for a Check.